Managers' Internal Control Program Coordinator

 Michael Gilroy serves as the Program Director for Industry Resilience at the Office of Economic Adjustment.
 Prior to joining OEA, Mr. Gilroy was the National Base Realignment and Closure (BRAC) Coordinator for the Employment and Training Administration (ETA) of the U.S. Department of Labor, a position he held after completing a 21-year military career in the U.S. Army.
 He was instrumental in creating Labor’s Regional Innovation Grant program and served as the original author of multiple ETA Training and Employment Guidance Letters related to the RIG, Hurricane Katrina and BRAC recovery programs.
 Mr. Gilroy holds master's degrees in Public Administration and in National Security and Strategy.

-Daniel Glasson serves as the Deputy Director for Compliance and Integration at the Office of Economic Adjustment.
-He oversees all matters of compliance related to grants, budget, contracting, and office operations.
-With OEA since 2006, he previously served as the Program Director for Community Investment.
+Daniel Glasson serves as the Deputy Director for Programs and ensures effective and compliant delivery of OEA programs of assistance across its stakeholders.
+With OEA since 2006, he previously served as the Program Director for Community Investment, a Project Manager, and a Presidential Management Fellow.
 He brings more than 20 years’ experience in the public and private sectors in public administration, economic development, and urban planning in the U.S., Europe and Africa.
-Dan holds a Master of Urban Planning degree and a Certificate in Russian and East European Studies from the University of Michigan, Bachelor of Arts degrees in Economics and Environmental Studies from Case Western Reserve University, and is a Fulbright Scholar Alumnus.
+Dan holds a Master of Urban Planning and a Certificate in Russian and East European Studies from the University of Michigan, Bachelor of Arts degrees in Economics and Environmental Studies from Case Western Reserve University and is a Fulbright Scholar Alumnus.

 Ms. Patricia Gray is a Project Manager at OEA.
 Prior to joining OEA, Ms. Gray worked for the Department of the Air Force for 16 years with an additional two years of support in the private sector.
 Ms. Gray has a background in geography and environmental science and is a Registered Environmental Manager.
 She has experience working various installation support functions including environmental, planning, asset management, and energy programs.